psmak3/OGspew/_posts/sports/2015-05-13-sports-sweetemtions.md

 I hate when people get on my case about caring about sports.
 They belittle the fact I live and die (figuratively of course) with certain teams.
 There is self-righteous air among these people that they are so emotionally sophisticated and well-grounded in their life that any pain or heartache from sports is just plain silly.
 I fuckin' hate that.
 Because....well.....

 They are right.
 It is stupid.
 It's stupid that I can't sleep after the Spurs lost to the Thunder yesterday.
-It's assinine that the 1985 World Series Game 6 call by Don Denkiner will never leave me.
+It's asinine that the 1985 World Series Game 6 call by Don Denkiner will never leave me.
 It makes no sense that the Hawk loss in Super Bowl XLIX is one of the most profound and mind-altering moments of my life (I never go a day without thinking about it in some way).

 I mean I'll never meet any of these guys.
 They are in a completely different social caste than I can ever hope to be in.
 And all it really takes for me to love Russell Westbrook instead of hating him with everything I have is for him to don a Spurs jersey.
 I mean what is the real difference between Tom Brady and Russell Wilson, or A-Rod and Mike Trout?
 Probably far less than we like to think.